portela824/Dr-Semmelweis-and-the-discovery-of-handwashing/README.md

 # Even though I did it in Python there is an option to do it in the statistical programming language R

+# I first made the project on the Datacamp website after that I uploaded  into google colaboratory and then uploaded into Github

 # Something interesting about the project is how something so simple as washing hands during the end of the nineteenth century make an important impact
 on people healths.